by Diane Spicer

 One place I've had great luck with over the years (as in since 1978) is REI Co-op, a well established, respected gear cooperative based in Seattle, WA.

 They carry top rated gear, and if it's new on the market, you'll find it there first.

 REI offers gear in a wide range of sizes, too.

 You'll need to pay a one-time low membership fee (it's been $20 US forever), but you get a rebate each year on the amount you spend on hiking apparel, gear and footwear.

 Take a look at their camping and hiking equipment selection here.

 An easy way to locate what you want is to use their left side bar.
 You can narrow your search by several parameters, which is why I think they're a great place to get started on your gear search:

 Use their "compare" feature to look at only the items you want to zero in on.

 They mark their gear down as the seasons change, so watch for fair prices to get even more amazing.

-And their "garage" area gives you some fantastic options on name brand gear that is discounted year round.
+And their "outlet" gives you some fantastic options on name brand gear that is discounted year round.